portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 Possible APIs:

-- **Creating and updating the Directory**: Incorporating companies or governmental bodies in the Directory or updating its information.
+- **Create and update the Directory**: Incorporating companies or governmental bodies in the Directory or updating its information.
   - Request parameters: port name, port UN/LOCODE, name of the company, activity, address, phone number, contact e-mail, website.
   - Data included in the response: confirmation of the update and transcription of all the data of that record.
   - [catalog](catalog/catalog-DirectoryUpdate.md)

-- **Querying the Directory**: Query about a specific company or governmental body.
+- **Query the Directory**: Query about a specific company or governmental body.
   - Request parameters: port name, port UN/LOCODE, name of the company/governmental body, file format of the response (json or XML)
   - Data included in the response: json/XML file of all the data of the record of the company selected.
   - [catalog](catalog/catalog-DirectoryQuery.md)